 Sentient beings, with thorough confusion thus, constantly suffer [the] deluded suffering of births [and] deaths [in] rebirth.

-For example, like [a] great perfect treasure mirror, passing kalpas covered [by] dust, although having light that illuminates [the] sky [and] illuminates [the] ground, [it is] not [until] following [its] discovery, then attaining [its] benefit.
+For example, like [a] great perfect treasure mirror, passing kalpas covered [by] dust, although having light that illuminates [the] sky [and] illuminates [the] ground, [it is] not [until] following [its] discovery, then attaining [its] benefits.

 Thus [using this] as a pretext, [for] all Bodhisattvas, [for] one another [having] exchanges [with] replies, for [them] speaking [of the] Ten Faiths, Ten Abodes, Ten Practices, Ten Dedications, Ten Grounds [and] Equal Awakening, each [of their] Dharma Doors.